 Trumpets get your attention and these trumpet-shaped flowers are no exception.
 Their varying colors, as well as their dramatic appearance, making them a prime centerpiece in gardens.
 They also serve as great gift choices to flower-loving friends and relatives.
 But these are no angels.
 Yeah, their effects on pets are far from angelic as they lead to constipation, seizures, and tremors when eaten.

 The azalea is a flower of beauty, a cultural symbol, and a must-have garden plant.
 This iconic flower even has its own festival held in several countries.
 It, however, has toxic leaves and nectar, making its ingestion fatal to your beloved pets.
 It can cause abdominal pain, convulsions and even lead to coma.

 “Hmm….but I know of other garden plants that are pure poison to pets, and they are not listed here!’
 I bet you do.
 This is not a comprehensive list, just a selected compilation.
 There are several deadly plants out there, and the American Society for the Prevention of Cruelty to Animals (ASPCA) gives you an exhaustive list of every known poisonous plant to pets.
 So, do check it out.

 “So…I have some, if not all of these plants in my garden and a very active Russell Terrier, what should I do?”
 Well, the best thing would be to properly fence your garden to prevent curious pets from venturing in and tasting of the forbidden fruit, err…plant.
 In addition, always monitor your garden and its environs as some of these plants can grow as weeds.
 Once you notice them, you can either remove them or transplant them to a safer area.

 Lastly, don’t forget to closely monitor your dog.
-Once you notice any of the aforementioned symptoms, please visit the vet immediately.
+Once you notice any of the aforementioned symptoms of poison, please visit the vet immediately.